ananyaarun/Open-Street-Maps/README.md

 # Mapbox-GL
+This repository includes
-Exploring using Mapbox GL to render specific OpenStreetMap data with icons
+1) A dataset to render openstreetmap data with icons.

-Creating and maintaining Datasets
+   Creating and maintaining data sets were done with the help of MapboxGL
+2) Creating my own vector tiles